Cracker Barrel Old Country Store, Inc. (CBRL): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The original store was located on Highway 109 in Lebanon, Tennessee.
+The original location was on Highway 109, just off Interstate 40 in Lebanon, Tennessee.

 Founding team members